In this article, you’ll find answers to questions like:

 Here’s some insight from the U.S. Centers for Disease Control and Prevention on what’s normal for your child’s development at this stage.

-2. WHAT ARE KEY DEVELOPMENTAL MILESTONES FOR LATE MIDDLE CHILDHOOD (11 YEARS)?
+2. WHAT ARE MILESTONES FOR LATE MIDDLE CHILDHOOD (11 YEARS)?

 This is an important time for children to gain a sense of responsibility, along with their growing independence.
 Also, physical changes of puberty might be arising by now, especially in girls.
 You may notice your child:

-- Forming stronger, more complex friendships and peer relationships.
-It becomes more emotionally important to have friends, especially of the same gender.
+- Forming stronger, more complex friendships and peer relationships; becoming more emotionally important to have friends, especially of the same gender

 - Experiencing more peer pressure